 Multi-tenancy refers to an architecture where multiple client organizations (tenants) run a single instance of software on a shared domain that hosts end-user applications for multiple concurrent users.

-78% of live, eligible acute CommunityWorks clients have successfully achieved HIMSS Stage 6.
+Over 80% of live, eligible acute CommunityWorks clients have successfully achieved HIMSS Stage 6.
 The features and functionality available with Cerner CommunityWorks allow our community and rural health clients to meet the criteria for HIMSS Stage 6 upon going live.

 To learn more about Cerner CommunityWorks solutions, services and offerings, please click the ‘Contact Us to Learn More' button at the top of the page.